CsBigDataHub/working-with-vim/pages/lines.md

 Use `yy` to copy the current line.

+Use `cc` to delete line and enter INSERT mode.

-The above two are equivalent to using the `_` motion.
+The above are equivalent to using the `_` motion.
 For example, `dd` is equivalent to `d_`.
-However these are common enough actions, that the shortcuts make it easier.
+Since these are common actions, the double letter shortcuts are easier to remember and type.

 You can paste a deleted or yanked line elsewhere, use `p` to paste.